Shizo Kanakuri: Return to Sweden

 A Swedish reporter discovered him working as a geography teacher in southern Japan and in 1967, Sveriges Television offered Kanakuri the chance to complete his marathon.
 He accepted.
 Immediately upon arriving in Sweden, he "jumped off the plane" and "jogged around the tarmac" to warm up his legs, and "showed great vigor" according to the Associated Press.
 On March 20, 1967, he finished the marathon.
 His official time was 54 years 8 months 6 days 5 hours 32 minutes 20.3 seconds.
 He commented, "It was a long trip.
 Along the way, I got married, had six children and ten grandchildren."

 While he was in Sweden, Kanakuri returned to the garden villa, where he had gulped orange juice.
 He met Bengt Petre, the son of his original hosts.
 While they drank more orange juice, Bengt Petre explained that one of the Petre family's treasured heirlooms was the scroll with Japanese writing that Kanakuri had given the family to thank them for their hospitality.
 Upon inspecting the scroll, Kanakuri sadly told the family, "It is just an old customs form."

 Kanakuri is also known for his role in establishing the Hakone Ekiden relay marathon in 1920.
 Since 2004, the top prize in the race has been named in his honor.

 He died at the age of 92 on 13 November 1983, at his hometown of Tamana in Kumamoto Prefecture, Japan.

+Personal life

+He had six children and ten grandchildren.
+He was also known for his interest in orange juice.